pimlie/zfs-stats/README.md

 zfs-stats
 =============

-ZFS statistics tool for FreeBSD.
+ZFS statistics tool for Linux.

 The zfs-stats script displays general ZFS information and human-readable ZFS statistics of the following subsystems: